TonkomoLLC/OFW18/README.md

 ### Differences between chtMultiRegionFoam-porous1D and heRhoThermoPorous

-If you are using the original unmodified `chtMultiRegonFoam` from OpenFOAM v14, then in physicalProperties select the `heRhoThermoPorous` thermo model type instead of `heRhoThermo`.
+If you are using the original unmodified `chtMultiRegonFoam` from OpenFOAM v10, then in `physicalProperties` select the `heRhoThermoPorous` thermo model type instead of `heRhoThermo`.
 As discussed above, note that when calculating porous heat transfer parameters, a fixed value of U, read from the file `porousProperties` is used.

-Or, alternatively, the solver `chtMultiRegionFoam-porous1D` may be used with the standard `heRhoThermo` model type specified in physicalProperties.
+Or, alternatively, the solver `chtMultiRegionFoam-porous1D` may be used with the standard `heRhoThermo` model type specified in `physicalProperties`.
 The energy equation is modified to use the effective thermal diffusivity calculated in the file `preCalc.H` in the energy equation.

 ## Compilation